 Conserve your forces and energies by keeping them concentrated at their strongest point.
 You gain more by finding a rich mine and mining it deeper, than by flitting from one shallow mine to another — intensity defeats extensiveness every time.

-This reminds me of the quote “jack of all trades; master of none”.
-If you want to make progress in anything, it is important to prioritise, and put your energy into the activities and thought patterns that are going to give you the best results.
+This reminds me of the saying, “jack of all trades; master of none”.
+If you want to make progress in anything, it is important to prioritise and put your energy into the activities and thought patterns that will give you the best results.
 Law 23 also helps me to build upon my strengths rather than worrying too much about my weaknesses.

 Law 25:Re-Create Yourself